-As in the rest of Africa, prisons in East Africa are severely overcrowded.
+In many countries in Africa, prisons are severely overcrowded.

-According to the International Centre for Prison Studies’ World Prison Brief, the number of prisoners exceeds capacity in 28 out of 40 African countries.
-In nine countries occupancy levels are operating at more than twice capacity.
-The occupancy rate of prisons in Tanzania is 124% and in Kenya and Uganda it is over 200%.
+According to the International Centre for Prison Studies’ World Prison Brief, the number of prisoners exceeds capacity in 37 out of 46 African countries.
+In 10 countries occupancy levels are operating at more than twice capacity.
+The occupancy rates in countries where PRI currently works are 115% in Tanzania, 202% in Kenya and 273% in Uganda.
 This is largely the result of excessive use of pre-trial detention and disproportionate prison sentences.

 Large numbers of those sentenced to prison receive relatively short prison sentences for minor offences.
 Research conducted by PRI in East Africa in 2012 showed that people are imprisoned for offences ranging from using abusive language and operating without a valid business licence to desertion of a child and unlawful gambling.
 It is likely that at least some of these offences could be dealt with in a more effective and cost-efficient way than a prison sentence.